cwendorf/Sourcebook/jamovi/data-analysis/correlations.md

 5. Output (with no descriptive statistics) will automatically appear on the right side of the window.
 Output can be copied and pasted into other software for printing.

-6. If you wish descriptive statistics associated with each variable, follow the "Descriptives" p procedures described earlier in this manual.
+6. If you wish descriptive statistics associated with each variable, follow the "Descriptives" procedures described earlier in this manual.

 <p align="center"><kbd><img src="correlations2.png"></kbd></p>